 Here are five neighborhood destinations serving up terrific art, music and history that won't charge you an entrance fee of any kind (okay, one has a $5 suggested donation).
 From south to north, they are:

 20 E 127th St between Madison and Fifth Aves

 Tue, Thu, Sat noon-5pm

-Thanks to the I, Too, Arts Collective, a local non-profit that runs various community arts programs, you can step inside the 1869 brownstone where Langston Hughes lived for the last 20 years of his life.
-The beautiful parlor floor holds the famed Harlem poet's very own typewriter, baby grand piano as well as some other mementos.
+After three years, the I, Too, Arts Collective has lost its lease at The Langston Hughes House, the 1869 brownstone where the poet spent the last 20 years of his life.
+The non-profit arts organization will be ending its run on December 31.
+In the meantime, stop by and check out the beautiful parlor floor holding the famed Harlem poet's very own typewriter, baby grand piano as well as some other mementos.
 There's a $5 suggested donation.

 2. Wallach Art Gallery

 Lenfest Center for the Arts, 615 W 129th St between Broadway and 12th Ave

 Wed-Fri noon-8pm; Sat, Sun noon-6pm